iiap-gob-pe/PalmsCNN/README.md

 #### **Jupyter Notebooks**
 The repository includes a step-by-step guide that explains how to:
-1. Train a model to detect 3 palm species
+1. Train a model to detect 3 palm species (1_PalmsCNN_Tutorial.ipynb, items from 1 to 4)
-2. Train a model to split the crowns of the segmented crowns
+2. Train a model to split the crowns of the segmented crowns (1_PalmsCNN_Tutorial.ipynb, items from 5 to 7)
-3. Apply the trained model to detect and count the crowns of the three palm species.
+3. Apply the trained model to detect and count the crowns of the three palm species (2_PalmsCNN_Tutorial_Prediction.ipynb)

 #### **Python scripts**
-For those interested in running the model directly from the original python scripts, they are also available and enumerated to follow the steps for data generation, model training, and predictions.
+For those interested in running the models directly from the original python scripts, they are also available and enumerated to follow the steps for data generation, model training, and predictions.
+They can be found in the folders:
+- Palms_Segment (Scripts numbered from 1 to 4)
+- Palms_Quant/E2E_palms (Scripts numbered from 1 to 4)

+#### **Google Collab**
+The notebooks can be run in Google Collab.
+1st run the 0_PalmsCNN_Getting_Started.ipynb
+2nd the 1_PalmsCNN_Tutorial_Google_Colab.ipynb